akasakaid/File-Sorting/README.md

 # File Sorting
-Sorting your files

-a program for grouping files by type of extension
+## a program for grouping files by type of extension